mcne65/NEO.Game-Developer-Guide/README.md

 4. How to write NEO smart contract?
 5. How to develop a blockchain game using gaming engine, NEO-SDK or wallet extension?

-In addition, NEO provides official technical documentation, explaining the following in detail (Please click on the following links):
+In addition, NEO provides official technical documentation, explaining the following in detail (Please click on the following links to learn more):
 * [DBFT Consensus](https://docs.neo.org/en-us/basic/consensus/whitepaper.html)
 * [NEO Node Introduction](https://docs.neo.org/en-us/node/introduction.html)
 * [NEO API Reference](https://docs.neo.org/en-us/node/cli/latest-version/api.html), and more.